rodionpotachin/iot-air-quality-healthlamp-project/README.md

 # Data validation results:

-The device is currently working for a year.
+The device prototype is currently working for a year in my house.
 Thousands of rows with multiple data were collected during this time.
 In the below case studies I'm trying to check their accuracy and show some interesting facts and observations which were made during this time.

 ## Case # 1